Michaelpku/PHBS_TQFML/README.md

   Dataset Source: Breast Cancer Data Set from UCI, https://archive.ics.uci.edu/ml/datasets/Breast+Cancer
 ## Motivation and Goal:
 - The main goal of this project is to predict the probability of breast cancer recurrence.
 - Breast Cancer is one of the most common malignant tumors in women.
 It mortality rate ranks first in all women's malignant tumors.
+- Since the target dataset is a restricted dataset, there is few machine learning research about it on UCI and Kaggle.

 ## Dataset description

 - This data set includes 201 instances of one class and 85 instances of another class.